Delhi Riots 2020: The Untold Story: Publication controversy

 The book was originally published by Bloomsbury India.
 The controversy started because Kapil Misra, who was named in the Delhi Minority Commission's fact-finding report, was invited to the book's launch.
 On 22 August 2020, after a backlash, Bloomsbury withdrew from publishing the book.
 On 23 August 2020, publishing house Garuda Prakashan said that they would be publishing it.

 Bloomsbury India put out a statement:

 Following the stepping in of Garuda Prakashan, Tamil Nadu-based Footprint Publications, run by a BJP leader, also announced it would print a Tamil version of the book.

 Monika Arora argued that the withdrawal of Bloomsbury India from publication is an attack on freedom of expression.

 After finding that a PDF copy of the book was circulating online while "Bloomsbury India was granted the sole and exclusive licence to reproduce copies of her book", the authors filed a complaint with the Commissioner of Police, Delhi against Bloomsbury India "for the offence of criminal breach of trust, cheating, mischief, misappropriation of property".
-They also complained that Bloomsbury India was "rescinding on its obligations to publish and distribute her book titled Delhi Riots 2020: The Untold Story."
+Also complaining that Bloomsbury India was "rescinding on its obligations to publish and distribute her book titled Delhi Riots 2020: The Untold Story."
 The complaint stated:

 It accused Nandini Sundar, The Quint, and Newslaundry of "illegal receipt and retention of stolen property".
 It further accused Aatish Taseer, Arfa Khanum Sherwani, Saket Gokhale, and William Dalrymple of "criminal intimidation and statements creating and promoting enmity between communities."

 Multiple authors, including economist Sanjeev Sanyal, retired Indian Administrative Service officer Sanjay Dixit, and Jawaharlal Nehru University professor Anand Ranganathan severed their ties with Bloomsbury India following the controversy.